10 tips on the brand platform

 10. Tagline

 A company’s tagline captures the essence of the brand in a few words and is sometimes referred to as a slogan or payoff.
-It usually appears beneath or alongside the logo.
-A tagline can be an important element in advertising campaigns and marketing materials, but is rarely suitable for editorial text.
+A tagline can be an important element in advertising campaigns and marketing materials, but is rarely useful in editorial text.

 Example: Westander’s tagline appears under the logo on the back of the PR Handbook: Make your voice heard.